vertigo-web/vertigo/tutorial.md

 Let's outline a little bigger picture now.

-Vertigo app mainly consists of three parts[^simplification]:
+Vertigo app mainly consists of four parts[^simplification]:

 - *Dependency graph* - which holds the current state of app and triggers its leaf clients upon some change,
 - *DOM elements* - that can be deps graph's clients and know how to update itself on the page,
 - *HTML/CSS macros* - which provides a convenient way to create DOM elements.
+- *Server-side rendering* - Out of the box when using `vertigo-cli`

 If we want to be a little more detailed in this description, then it would be: